General Growing-Instructions from 2 expert sources

 Growing in pots or raised beds will help with poor drainage.

 A. Move your mum plant from its 3” or 4” to a 6” pot when you see that the pot is full of roots.
-Once the 6” pot is full of roots, pot mum up to its final 8” or 10” pot.
+Once the 6” pot is full of seeds, pot mum up to its final 8” or 10” pool.

 For chrysanthemums grown in pots, water three to four times a week or daily during high temperatures.
 For chrysanthemums in the ground, water